If you are looking for the best Dsers Aliexpress dropshipping app alternatives,…

 - You won’t get extra features like recurring billing

-- Unless it’s a bank transfer, you can’t send nor receive money
+- Unless it’s a bank transfer, you can’t send or receive money

-- The borderless account only allows you to receive cash from GBP, AUD, EUR, and the US
+- The borderless account only allows you to receive cash in GBP, AUD, EUR, and US dollars.

 PayPal Alternatives: Shopify Payments

-Shopify Payments come as default inbuilt payment processing system on the Shopify platform, and as such, you won’t have to worry about incorporating external payment option.
+Shopify Payments comes as a default in-built payment processing system on the Shopify platform, and as such, you won’t have to worry about incorporating an external payment option.
 Right from Shopify’s central dashboard, you can conveniently manage your transaction processing system.

-Besides enabling online payment, Shopify Payments provides POS hardware to facilitate well-synched in-store payments.
+Besides enabling online payment, Shopify Payments provides POS hardware to facilitate well-synchronized in-store payments.

-Whereas using PayPal on Shopify costs anywhere between 0.5% to 2% transactions fees above the card processing charges, Shopify Payments features zero transaction rates.
+Whereas using PayPal on Shopify incurs transaction fees of 0.5% to 2% above card processing charges, Shopify Payments charges zero transaction fees.

-The accompanying benefits let you only part with the card processing fees, whose rates are dependent on the specific Shopify plan.
-Currently, with the Shopify Payments alternative you’ll pay between 2.4%+$0.30 on the lower side and 2.9%+$0.30 on the highest.
+The accompanying benefits let you avoid paying card processing fees, whose rates vary by Shopify plan.
+Currently, with the Shopify Payments alternative, you’ll pay between 2.4% + $0.30 on the lower end and 2.9% + $0.30 on the higher end.

-PayPal scheduled payouts take 5-7 business days while Shopify Payments schedule payouts for every three (3) business days.
+PayPal scheduled payouts take 5-7 business days, while Shopify Payments schedules payouts for every three (3) business days.

 Pros

-It works to offer smooth payment processing management experience on
+It works to offer a smooth payment processing management experience on

 - Shopify